 - Releasing and rejecting intermediates or APIs for use outside the control of the manufacturing plant

-- Reviewing and addressing approval requirements for completed Batch Manufacturing Records (BMR) and Lab control records prior to the release of API for distribution.
+- Review and address approval requirements for completed Batch Manufacturing Records (BMR) and Lab Control Records prior to the release of API for distribution.

-- Approving all procedures impacting the quality of intermediates or APIs
+- Approving all procedures impacting the quality of intermediates and APIs

 - Approving contract manufacturers